Negotiation interview questions

 According to Metaview, strong negotiators balance assertiveness with empathy and preparation with adaptability.
 They look for candidates who can navigate complex situations and find mutually beneficial outcomes.

 But let me tell you, it’s not always neat.
-I remember a time when a colleague tried to negotiate a deadline extension.
+I remember once when a colleague tried to negotiate a deadline extension.
 The client was stubborn, and the conversation got heated.
 It wasn’t about the contract anymore; it was about trust and respect.
 That’s the kind of stuff these questions try to uncover—how you handle the messy, human side of negotiation.

 2. Stories Matter More Than Buzzwords